walidabazo/Learn-MongoDB-in-1-Hour/README.md

         $gt : Value is greater than another value.
         $gte : Value is greater than or equal to another value.
         $in : Value is matched within an array.

 ## logical operators
+       $and: Returns documents where both queries match
+       $or: Returns documents where either query matches
+       $nor: Returns documents where both queries fail to match
+       $not: Returns documents where the query does not match

 ## indexes
 ## collections